Meet the Staff

 Alicia Manley: Associate Head of Sixth Form and Teacher of French

-I am Lead Teacher of French at KSA and will be teaching Year 12 and Year 13 languages this year.
+I am teaching Year 12 and Year 13 languages this year.
 This is my second year at KSA where I have also taught History at A-level.
 I graduated from Durham University with a degree in History and French and I then went on to complete the Teach First programme in London.
 I love studying and teaching French because I love reading literature and watching film from the target culture; French Literature from the 20th century is my passion, as well as analysing the origins of the French Revolution.

 Kate Mungur: Head of Yr 12 and Lead Teacher of Psychology